An easy recipe and guidelines for making homemade raw dog food that you can tweak as necessary to what best fits your dog.

 Senior dogs shouldn’t have drastically different needs than a middle-aged dog unless of course, activity level impacts them.

-Pregnant dogs are something you should speak to your vet about in determining the best amount of raw food to support a healthy pregnancy.
+Pregnant dogs are something you should speak to your vet or a veterinary nutritionist about in determining the best amount of raw food to support a healthy pregnancy.

 Because digestion rates of dry food (kibble) and raw dog food differ, we now feed one meal completely raw and one meal completely dry rather than mixing the two as seen in these pictures.